LuiseFreese/blog/digital-clutter-time.md

 ### If you zone out, leave

 Heard your colleagues saying: "I will mute myself because I need to work on something aside, but I still listen with one ear"?
 Please ask them to leave in these cases.
-MUltitasking is an illusion and if some participants can#t fully commit to contribute it's rather a waste of time than adding value in a meaningful way.
+Multitasking is an illusion and if some participants can't fully commit to contribute it's rather a waste of time than adding value in a meaningful way.

+Sometimes, people zone out not on purpose, it just happens.
+This is a coping mechanism to deal with information overload.
+Meetings all day long, all week without time for ourselves result in our minds going elsewhere, which again means that we joined a meeting, but are not present in the moment.

+### Throwing Tech solutions on people problems

+Working in tech and loving all things Microsoft 365, it would be easy to search for technical solutions to solve these issues.
+And of course, there are some features that assist us to maintain a healthy work behavior:

+* notification in Microsoft Teams, that the meeting will end in 5 minutes, to make everyone aware, to not go over time

+* setting in Outlook to end meetings a couple of minutes earlier by default so that you at least have time to grab a coffee.

+But as much as I appreciate a hot coffee, these 5 minutes in between are more covering the problem that we don't take time to reflect and force every colleague to come up with a workaround how to solve that instead of working on an organization-wide healthy strategy how to avoid mental overload and aim for a corporate culture in which having focus time is as important as collaboration time.